NitinRajput98/WebDev-Portfolio/README.md

 ## Contact

-You can reach out to me via email at nitin@example.com or connect with me on LinkedIn.
+You can reach out to me via email at rajputnitin245@gmail.com or connect with me on [LinkedIn](https://www.linkedin.com/in/nitin-rajput/).

 ---